-Applications must be received by June 1, 2019, to ensure receiving course confirmation and to avoid cancellations.
+Applications must be received by May 31, 2023, to ensure receiving course confirmation and to avoid cancellations.
 Space permitting, applications are accepted until the start of class.
-However, a late fee of $50 will be applied for any applications received or postmarked after June 1, 2019.
 Enrollment is limited in a number of courses.
 If a course becomes full before the application is received, applicants will be placed on a waiting list and notified when space becomes available.

 Cancellation and Refund Policy

 The Summer Session reserves the right to cancel a course due to low enrollment, in which event the full enrollment fee for students will be refunded.
 Notification of withdrawal must be received in the Summer Session administrative office via email to email@example.com on or before July 4, 2023, and include a reason for the cancellation.
 The $60 application fee is non-refundable.
 Refunds will be processed within 30 days following the end of the program (July 31, 2023).
 No tuition refunds due to cancellation after July 4, 2023, will be processed.

 In Person Attendance Change: